 The operations contractor uses Waste Cell 1 for production of a product named "flex-base".
 CCR materials including bottom-ash and fly-ash are stockpiled, blended to make the "flex-base", and loaded to trucks in this area.
-Active disposal was conducted primarily in Waste Cells 2, 3, and 4.
+Active disposal was conducted in various areas of each Cell.